 New Landscape Transformation Rebate Program Launched

 About 50% of Oxnard’s drinking water is supplied through Calleguas Water District, a member agency of Metropolitan Water District of Southern California.
 As a sub-agency, Oxnard’s water customers are eligible for the generous rebate program available at bewaterwise.com since July 2018.
 The new program rewards landscape designs that incorporate water-saving plants, technology, irrigation systems and hardware.
-Transform your tired lawn into a beautiful, easy-care garden that is sustainable and can save a significant amount of water.

 Rotating Sprinkler Nozzles: Multi-trajectory, rotating streams apply water more slowly and uniformly to your landscape, encouraging healthy plant growth.
 Qualified sprinkler nozzles are eligible for $2 per nozzle, with a minimum of 30 nozzles per site.

 Weather-Based Irrigation Controller: Allows for more accurate, customized irrigation by automatically adjusting the schedule and amount of water in response to changing weather conditions.
-Rebates start at $80/Controller for less than 1 acre of landscape and $35/Station for more than 1 acre of landscape.
+Rebates start at $105/Controller for less than 1 acre of landscape and $35/Station for more than 1 acre of landscape.

 Rainbarrels and Cisterns: Collecting and re-using rainwater for lawns and gardens minimizes the amount of water flowing into storm drains, sewer systems and local waterways.
 Plants and microbes prefer rainwater because it is naturally “soft” and free of chlorine, fluoride and other chemicals.
 Rebates start at $35 per barrel or $250 per cistern.